Ovler

 zsh: no matches found: meilisync[mongo]

-Finally configured the config, everything seemed to be developing well... or not?
+Finally configured the config, everything seemed to be developing positively... or not?

 Exploding Progress#